team-icon/api-toolkit/README.md

 ### ApiResult
 It's used to create a standard response.
 ### DbManager
-This class helps user to use the database with a set of fuction pre built
+This class helps user to use the database with a set of fuction pre built.
+You must be create an instance of the class with all parameters to connect to db.
+After this operation you might use Query or Execute functions to extract dataset in an associative array or receive the number of rows edited.
+The parameters for these functions are similar: a query statement, a list of params type and the parameters as an associative array.
 ### Logger
 It's use to log some activities and error in the specific file.
 ### RouteManager